Holdlen2DH/VariationalGaussianCopula/README.md

 >> demo_Gamma
 >> demo_Beta
 ```
-The accuracy of marginal approximation for real, positive real, and truncated [0,1] variables,
+The accuracy of marginal approximation for real, positive real, and truncated [0,1] variables is shown as follows,

 <a href="url"><img src="https://github.com/shaobohan/VariationalGaussianCopula/blob/master/figure/margins.png" align="center" height="200" width="800"></a>